What Are Dental Onlays?

 Can I Eat Normally With Dental Onlays?

 Yes.
 Once your final onlay is bonded to the tooth, you can expect to resume eating normally.
 The onlay is made to fit into the tooth and is secured with a strong bonding material.
-It’s shape provides structural integrity to the tooth to withstand the normal force of chewing.
+Its shape provides structural integrity to the tooth so it can withstand the normal chewing force.

 Are Dental Onlays Right For Me?

-A dental onlay is a good treatment option for repair that falls in between a filling and a crown.
-To receive a crown would require that a fair amount of the tooth be reduced.
+A dental onlay is a good repair treatment option that falls between a filling and a crown.
+Receiving a crown would require reducing a fair amount of the tooth.
 This is necessary to allow the crown to fit over the tooth to the gumline.
 A dental onlay provides just the right amount of repair to fortify the tooth for normal chewing without unnecessary reduction.

 How Do Onlays Differ From Inlays?